 They are about half the price of other pinch pleat drapes this size.
 There is no way you could find pinch pleat drapes that look custom like this for the price in the U.S. (and if you can, please share!).
 I can’t even find the right words to describe how excited I was about this find.

-We chose the ivory white and lined.
+We chose the ivory white, 84″ in width and lined.
 It’s called blackout but it is more like room darkening.
 It is very dark and blocks the sun when we wake up in the morning – but I wouldn’t want someone buying these thinking they will be plunged into total hotel darkness.
 They took about 2 weeks to arrive.

 The drapery hardware is all from Q Design, except for the drapery rings .
 Those I just picked up on Amazon.
 See drapes here:

 We went with this gorgeous oversized mirror on one wall in our bedroom.
 It came with an anchor so I don’t have to worry about it falling on any of my little ones.

 I considered brass for the mirror frame, but once I decided on the black and white bedroom theme I changed my mind.
 I love the sharp contrast against the white walls.

 The Harbour Cane Nightstand